Thinking about change…

 Diahann Hughes Hawkins, Venice, Italy

-Bodil Larsen Ledet, Denmark
+Bodil Larsen-Ledet, Denmark

 In 2001, Bodil met Lynnclaire, and hearing the description of Mereon realised this was a universal perspective that resonated deep within her.
 Bodil completed a Master of Arts Philosophy and Culture & Communication, her focus natural science, particularly quantum physics and biology, and how the history of scientific development generated ideas that influenced global cultures What she found in Mereon was a logical and meaningful worldview that reflected everything she’d not found in other books or her university curriculum.

-It came as no surprise to her that a decade later Mereon was published as a unifying template that connected what appear to so many as oppositional perspectives.
+It came as no surprise to her that a decade later Mereon was published as a unifying template shown to connect what appear to so many as oppositional perspectives.
 In November 2020, Bodil joined the Mereon Legacy CIC board, an expression of her commitment to share the knowledge of BeLonging with the world, making it known that this logic of love shows us why and how everyone matters and everyone counts.

 Sameer Zavery, Marbella, Spain

 Sameer is a multi-disciplined Design Director at Astralize Design & Animation, and is the director of branding and design for the Mereon Legacy and Mereon Solutions.
 His creative skills are in great demand by clients needing a comprehensive image makeover.
 His ability to move seamlessly between the screen, print and web, creates consistent and fully-immersive brand experiences.
-With an international background and a passion for traveling, his design solutions have a global perspective that are in-tune with todays worldwide trends.

-Sameer's innate understanding of spiritual principals and the metaphysical world helps him inspire others on his quest to design a better tomorrow and makes him an amazing member of this team.
+With an international background and a passion for traveling, his design solutions have a global perspective that are in-tune with today’s worldwide trends.
+His innate understanding of spiritual principals and the metaphysical world helps him inspire others on his quest to design a better tomorrow and makes him an amazing member of this team.
 He lives on the Costa del Sol with his amazing wife Mariana, and their daughters Anya and Zaya.

 In Memorium